telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 - `Unable to cast object of type 'Telerik.Web.Apoc.Layout.BlockArea' to type 'Telerik.Web.Apoc.Layout.AreaContainer'`

-    Most probably you have *DIV* element with specified dimensions or absolute positioning.
+    Most likely you have a *DIV* element with specified dimensions or absolute positioning.
 Remove the relevant width/height/position attributes to avoid this exception.

 - `System.Security.SecurityException: Request for the permission of type 'System.Security.Permissions.FileIOPermission`